unixsurfer/anycast_healthchecker/README.rst

 Introduction
 ------------

-**anycast-healthchecker** monitors a service by doing peridic health checks and based on the result instructing `Bird`_ daemon to either advertise or withdraw the coresponding route.
-As a result Bird will only advertise routes to healthy services.
+**anycast-healthchecker** monitors a service by doing periodic health checks and based on the result instructs `Bird`_ daemon to either advertise or withdraw the corresponding route.
+As a result Bird will only advertise routes for healthy services.

-You'll have to configure Bird properly in order to interface it to anycast-healthchecker.
+You'll have to configure Bird properly in order to interface with anycast-healthchecker.
 The configuration is detailed later in this document.

 anycast-healthchecker is a Python program, it uses the `daemon`_ library to implement a well-behaved Unix daemon process and threading to run multiple service checks in parallel.

 What is Anycast